Judeorabueze/Windows-11-Virtual-Homelab-Setup/README.md

 Allow some minutes or hours to complete the download.
 ##
 ### 4. Install Windows ISO in Oracle VirtualBox
+-	Open the VirtualBox already installed in the host machine
--	Open the VirtualBox, on the tools section click on new and give a name (Windows 11) to the Virtual Machine to be installed.
+-	On the tools section, click on new and give a name to the Virtual Machine to be installed.
+(In my case, Windows 11.
+You can give yours a different name)
--	Specify the folder for the vm ( VirtualBox vms)
+-	Specify the folder (path) for the VirtualBox ( ...user\VirtualBox VMs)
 -	On ISO Image, click other and select the windows 11 file that was downloaded

+-	Click on Skip unattended installation and click next
+-	Allocate resources for the VM and click on next.
+(For better experience it is recommended to increase the default depending on the available resources In the computer.

 - Created a new VM and adjusted settings (EFI, resources)
 - Installed and configured Windows 11 in the VM